codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 ![](/img/auth-flow/additional-consent-journey.png)

 By default, this option is set to `false`.
-Next, use [custom text](/auth-flow/authorize-embedded-link#custom-text) to manage the content displayed to them during this journey.
+Next, use [custom text](/auth-flow/authorize-embedded-link#custom-text) to manage the content displayed to the customer during this journey.

 # Changelog